Tennessee Court Records

 - Extracurricular activities

 It depends.
 Tennessee uses an income shares model to calculate the payable amount for child support based on the Child Support Guidelines.
-Tennessee regularly reviews these guidelines to ensure equitable payment that reflects the current economic conditions of the state.
+Tennessee regularly reviews these guidelines to ensure equitable payment that reflects the state's current economic conditions.

 Meanwhile, parents may reach a mutual agreement regarding the payable amount while preparing the settlement agreement.
-Nevertheless, the amount must not be less than the estimate prepared with the worksheet, and the settlement agreement is subject to review before the court grants a final decree of divorce.
+Nevertheless, the amount should not be less than the estimate prepared with the worksheet, and the settlement agreement is subject to review before the court grants a final decree of divorce.
 Likewise, where parents fail to reach a mediated agreement, the law vests the presiding judge with the power to decide the payable amount for child support.
-The court shall follow the child support guidelines in issuing this order.
+The court is required to follow the child support guidelines when issuing this order.

 The Department of Human Services provides systematic instructions for parents who wish to apply for child support.
-Generally, most people can apply online, but recipients of Families First/TANF benefits do not need to apply.
+Generally, most people may apply online, but recipients of Families First/TANF benefits may not need to apply.
 The Department of Human Services automatically creates and refers the application to the local child support office.
-The local office will then contact the parent through the agent assigned to the case.
-Regardless, persons who wish to submit an application in person, fax, or via mail must visit the local child support office in the county of residence.
-All applicants for child support services must provide these documents and information.
+The local office may then contact the parent through the agent assigned to the case.
+Regardless, persons who wish to apply in person, by fax, or by mail may visit the local child support office in the county of residence.
+All applicants for child support services are generally expected to provide these documents and information.

 Note that an annual service fee of $35.00 applies to the application for child support services, but payment depends on benefits status.
-A family that is not under the Families First/TANF benefits must pay an annual fee of $35.00 for child support services.
+A family that is not under the Families First/TANF benefits may be required to pay an annual fee of $35.00 for child support services.
 The Department of Human Services defers the payment until after the family receives $550 in child support payments.
 Recipients of the Families First/TANF benefits need not pay the annual fee of $35.00.

 How Do I Get Out of Paying Child Support in Tennessee?

-Tennessee allows custodial and non-custodial parents to request a modification to child support payments.
+Tennessee generally allows custodial and non-custodial parents to request a modification to child support payments.
 The concerned parent may submit a petition to the Department of Human Services at any time.
-However, the petition must cite at least one significant circumstance that has necessitated adjustment.
+However, the petition will need to cite at least one significant circumstance that has necessitated adjustment.

 These circumstances include, but are not limited to: